A Message from the People

 A Message from the People is a studio album by the American R&B musician Ray Charles, released in 1972.
 MusicHound R&B: The Essential Album Guide called it "a protest album of sorts."

 The album peaked at No. 52 on the Billboard 200.

 Production

 The album was produced by Quincy Jones.
 Sid Feller worked on some of the song arrangements.

 Charles opens "America the Beautiful" with the third verse of the song, and then returns to the first.

 Critical reception

 Robert Christgau thought that Charles "turns Melanie's 'What Have They Done to My Song, Ma' into the outcry of black musicians everywhere—which is probably why it rocks (and swings) like nothing he's done in years."
 Ebony praised Charles's ability to give "wholly new dynamics to those patriotic vintages 'Lift Every Voice And Sing' and 'America The Beautiful'."
 The New York Times deemed the album "not one of his more memorable outings," writing that "the miracle of Ray Charles’ music is his constant ability to survive his material."
+The Detroit Free Press concluded that "this is one of the best albums he's ever made, because he gets so much of himself into [the] songs."